tstellanova/slackdoor/README.md

 When you're ready to compile your project, make sure you have the correct Particle device target selected and run `particle compile <platform>` in the CLI or click the Compile button in the Desktop IDE.
 The following files in your project folder will be sent to the compile service:

-- Everything in the `/src` folder, including your `.ino` application file
+- Everything in the `/src` folder, including your `.cpp` application file
 - The `project.properties` file for your project
 - Any libraries stored under `lib/<libraryname>/src`
 # slackdoor